Stryyder/The-Coding-Journey/README.md

 ## NOTE
 - The code examples included in this project are not perfect.
 They are just "working" solutions that worked to succesfully pass that specific challenge in coding bootcamp.
 As I progress, I will likely revisit these solutions and rework them, improving upon their efficiency, etc.

+Many of them, too, are just examples for me to reference later as a what-to-do or what-not-to-do.

 ### Biggest lessons so far
 - You may experience something deeper than burnout, fear of not being able to grasp the material.
 But you can.
 Each time you come across a term, it becomes more and more familiar as time passes.
 - Even if web dev dies in the future, programming won't